 If you're interested in learning more about African American culture, a dictionary of black slang can be a valuable resource.

-Since the English language draws its inspiration from a variety of sources, it should come as no surprise that a number of words that were once considered part of African American Vernacular English are now commonplace in our culture.
-As aforementioned, these words often stream into other groups and a wide variety of people begin using them.
+Since the English language draws its inspiration from a variety of sources, it should come as no surprise that a number of words that were once considered part of African American Vernacular English are now commonplace in our culture, largely because of their popular use in media and music.
+These words often stream into other groups and a wide variety of people begin using them.

 If you're not accustomed to hearing black slang in your daily life, you may find yourself completely oblivious to the definition or correct usage of common slang terms.
 Fortunately, there are a number of websites devoted to helping people increase their knowledge of this unique form of the English language.

 When using an online dictionary of black slang, you'll want to ask yourself a few questions to determine the reliability of the resource:

 Some of the most popular online dictionaries of black slang include:

 Although there are many people who will argue that black slang and African American Vernacular English is simply a corrupted version of "proper" English, linguists have decided that this form of language is worthy of further study.
 Therefore, it's incorrect to assume that people who use words associated with black slang and African American Vernacular English are simply too naive or uneducated to speak properly.

 Of course, it's still logical to believe that slang of any origin is inappropriate for use in formal settings such as a corporate business environment.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!